bekotweaks/regeditortweakinspector/README.md

 Download the performance_tweaks.zip file from this repository.
 Ensure the file is saved to a known location on your computer.

 Merge the Registry File
-Locate the downloaded performance_tweaks.zip file, Open The Zip Folder Then the file right-click on it, and select Merge.
+Locate the downloaded performance_tweaks.zip file, Open The Zip Folder Extract the file, Then the file will appear performance_tweaks.reg right-click on it, and select Merge.
 You will receive a security prompt; confirm it by clicking Yes to proceed with importing the registry entries.
 This action applies the performance optimization tweaks contained within the file.

 Restart Your Computer
 After successfully merging the registry file, restart your computer to allow all changes to take full effect.